abdullahselek/selek.tech/content/posts/static-vs-dynamic-quantization-in-machine-learning.md

 2. Quantization Parameters

 - In this step, the model weights are quantized to a lower precision format (e.g., int8).
-The scale and zero-point for each layer are computed based on the calibration data and are fixed during inference.
+The scale and zero point for each layer are computed based on the calibration data and are fixed during inference.

 3. Inference

 - During inference, both the weights and activations are quantized to int8.
-Since the quantization parameters are fixed, the model uses these pre-determined scales and zero-points to perform fast, integer-only computations.
+Since the quantization parameters are fixed, the model uses these predetermined scales and zero points to perform fast, integer only computations.

 4. Performance